Japan offers one of the world’s safest maternity care systems. From confirming your pregnancy to registering, there are several required steps.

 6. Home Visits for Expectant Mothers

-A public health nurse or midwife visits your home to:
+A public health nurse or midwife visits your home to provide advice on pregnancy and check your physical and emotional condition.

 To check what is available in your area, contact: